Employees can take parental leave when a child is born or adopted.

-Parental leave is leave that can be taken when:
+Parental leave is leave that can be taken after:

 - employee gives birth

 - an employee's spouse or de facto partner gives birth

 - an employee adopts a child under 16 years of age.

-Employees are entitled to 12 months of unpaid parental leave.
-They can also request an additional 12 months of leave.
+Employees are entitled to up to 12 months of unpaid parental leave.
+They can also request up to an additional 12 months of leave.

 Employees who are taking parental leave to care for an adopted child are also entitled to 2 days unpaid pre-adoption leave to attend relevant interviews or examinations.

 This leave can't be used if an employer tells an employee to take another type of leave (eg. paid annual leave).

 All employees in Australia are entitled to parental leave.